 The lost mosaic in the apse was replaced by a fresco (1560), the work of the Mannerist painter Taddeo Zuccari (1529-66) and purportedly based on drawings of the original mosaic.
 The fresco, which depicts Christ in Glory, was repainted by the Roman Neoclassical painter Vincenzo Camuccini (1771-1844) in 1836.

-Tomb slab of Muñoz de Zamora
+Tomb Slab of Muñoz de Zamora

 The marble floor, which was relaid in the 20th century, has several medieval tomb-slabs.
 The most important is in the middle of the nave and depicts a Master General of the Dominicans, thought to be Muñoz de Zamora, who died in 1300.
 Very unusually, the effigy is in mosaic, the only example of its kind left in Rome.